Supermarine Aircraft Spitfire: Fatal accidents/controversy

 After a fatal accident at Gympie, Australia, in October 2010, involving a Mk 26, the coroner reported, on December 29, 2014.
 The inquest concluded that Michael O’Sullivan, the CEO of Supermarine Pty Ltd, admitted that the aircraft test flight period had only been 20 hours instead of the 37.5 hours declared, that he had "knowingly falsified documents to achieve registration of his aircraft with RA-Aus (Recreational Aviation Australia), rather than the more stringent registration with CASA (Civil Aviation Safety Authority)", and he admitted to "significantly understating the weight of the aircraft (by about 200kg)" (around half of the aircraft's stated empty weight of 401 kg).

-In 2013, A MK26 80% scale Spitfire crashed in Adelaide, Australia.
+In 2013, a Mk 26 80% scale Spitfire crashed in Adelaide, Australia.
 The pilot, as the only passenger in the aircraft, died as a result of the accident.
 Official findings show pilot error as the main contributor of the accident, however, the ATSB report stated: "The aircraft was prone to aerodynamically stall with little or no aerodynamic precursors and it was not fitted with a stall warning device, increasing the risk of inadvertent stall."